Dhanush8/Tuples-and-Lists/README.md

 (10, ‘a’, ‘Name’, 8)
 Name

-#Lists: A list is similar to a tuple, but it is mutable, so that its elements and length can be
+#Lists

-changed.
+A list is similar to a tuple, but it is mutable, so that its elements and length can be changed.
 A list is identified by enclosing it in brackets.

 # Store input Lists